lfvergara/cemarin/wp-content/plugins/copy-delete-posts/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.2.8 =
+= 1.2.9 =
-* Adjusted name of "Hiding Menu" option
-* Tested up to WordPress 5.9.1
+* Improved meta duplication
-* Adjusted copy tooltip animation, it should appear and disappear quicker
+* Fixed copy issues with Elementor templates and pages
+* Improved look of Elementor duplicates (they should be perfect now)
+* Updated carrousel
-* Fixed issues with our carrousel display
+* Fixed conflicts of other plugins that blocks access to our settings